iaean/phpipam-js/README.md

 * dumpSync.js - dumps a JSON blob of all networks and VLANs
 * dumpSync1.js - prints the network tree based on a dump
 * index.html
-  Use [Browsersync][6], run `browser-sync start --server --host A.B.C.D --index examples/index.html` and point your browser to `A.B.C.D:3000` or `A.B.C.D:3001` to play with a small widget example for the brwoser.
+  Use [Browsersync][6], run
+  `browser-sync start --server --host A.B.C.D --index examples/index.html` and point your browser to `A.B.C.D:3000` or `A.B.C.D:3001` to play with a small widget example.

 ## Contributing